j-chao/devops_workshops/00_containers/00_containers.md

 `docker rm <container name|ID>` will remove the container.
 `docker rm -f $(docker ps -aq)` will remove all containers.

+`docker system prune --all -f` will remove:
+  - all stopped containers
+  - all networks not used by at least one container
+  - all images without at least one container associated to them
+  - all build cache

 ### Environment Variables & Volumes
 You can also pass flags to `docker run` to set environment variables and volumes for containers.

 Let's begin by starting a container with an NGINX proxy.

-Note that while the application may be serving on port 8000 from within the container, we still need to map it to a port on the host machine.
+Note that while the application may be serving on port 80 from within the container, we still need to map it to a port on the host machine.
 In the following example, we are mapping port 80 of the container to port 8080 of the host machine.